mmcken3/hugo-blog/content/credits/index.md

 The hugo theme I used to quickly build the site was [hugo refresh](https://themes.gohugo.io/hugo-refresh/).

 Icons seen on the site were either custom made or used from [devicon](https://konpa.github.io/devicon/) and [ccsninja](https://bulkitv2.cssninja.io/_components-icons-fa.html).
+Also images from [undraw](https://undraw.co/illustrations).